amminer/ansifier/readme.md

 issue is created, and after any needed discussion that issue gets translated into a ticket on the project's [kanban board](https://github.com/users/amminer/projects/1).

-Once I'm satisfied with the state of the code and its functionality I will stop pushing straight to main, I swear!
+Once I'm satisfied with the basic state of the code and its functionality I will stop pushing straight to main, I swear!
 Feature and bug branches coming soon. :)

 ## Some examples of the script's utility: